 Here are practical ways to help your child cope with separation anxiety:

-- Have open conversation: It is important for parents and caregivers, who often function as a safe space for children, to ask about stressors and situations that may be causing anxiety.
+- Have open conversations: It is important for parents and caregivers, who often function as a safe space for children, to ask about stressors and situations that may be causing anxiety.
 You can also share how your day was, including healthy ways that you coped with stress.

 - Observe triggers that may cause additional stress: Children may not always have the vocabulary to express the triggers or concerns that cause them additional stress.
 As a parent or caregiver, pay close attention to any changes in your child’s normal patterns and ask questions to encourage them to share.